lazyoracle/qiskit-3-neutrino/README.md

 Harnessing the power of 3-level systems such as transmon qutrits to the standard three-flavor paradigm of neutrino oscillations.

 ## Coding files Negavitation
-Our coding files is at folder [notebooks](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/tree/main/notebooks), which includes 3 jupyter notebooks, namely [Netrino_Qutrit_Armonk.ipynb](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/blob/main/notebooks/Netrino_Qutrit_Armonk.ipynb) [NeutrinoOscialltionPython.ipynb](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/blob/main/notebooks/NeutrinoOscillationPython.ipynb), Assess_Higher_new.ipynb,
+Our coding files is at folder [notebooks](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/tree/main/notebooks), which includes 3 jupyter notebooks, namely [Netrino_Qutrit_Armonk.ipynb](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/blob/main/notebooks/Netrino_Qutrit_Armonk.ipynb) [neutrino_classical_numpy.ipynb](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/blob/main/notebooks/neutrino_classical_numpy.ipynb), Assess_Higher_new.ipynb,
-The NeutrinoOscialltionPython.ipynb file has classical simulations of neutrino oscillation to use as a benchmark.
+neutrino_classical_numpy.ipynb file has classical simulations of neutrino oscillation to use as a benchmark.
 Assess_Higher_new.ipynb file includes frequency spectroscopy and Rabi experiments on ibmq_armonk.
 More importantly, the quantum execution of neutrino as a qutrit on IBM Armonk is in file [Netrino_Qutrit_Armonk.ipynb](https://github.com/hanoipho997/Neutrino-oscillations-in-a-3-level-quantum-system/blob/main/notebooks/Netrino_Qutrit_Armonk.ipynb)